Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 ## **[Step 8]: Producing the GEPD key indicators**

 The GEPD’s indicators are contained in an Excel file along with a unique key for each indicator.
-This file's purpose is to cstore the set of indicators published on the GEPD website and used for populating the standard GEPD PowerPoint slides.
-In addition, these are the indicators available on the World Bank API.
-See <https://databank.worldbank.org/source/education-policy>.
+This file's purpose is to store the set of indicators published on the GEPD website and used for populating the standard GEPD PowerPoint slides.

 Once the data (school – public officials – policy survey) has been processed from the previous steps, a user may proceed with running the indicators’ R-script which pulls all the cleaned datasets, aggregates them and produce a list of standard GEPD indicators.
 The R-script also organizes and stores this standard list of indicators into an (.xlsx) file and saves it under **`04_GEPD_Indicators`**.